brimdata/zed/docs/language/overview.md

 <value> [ <from> : <to> ]
 ```
 The `<from>` and `<to>` terms must be expressions that are coercible
-to integer and represent a range of index values to form a subset of elements
+to integers and represent a range of index values to form a subset of elements
 from the `<value>` term provided.
 The range begins at the `<from>` position
 and ends one before the `<to>` position.
 A negative
 value of `<from>` or `<to>` represents a position relative to the